Please read the following information before leaving for your expedition.

 • Departure from Schoodic Institute

 Riding in another participant’s vehicle is also at your own risk as it is not covered under the expedition’s insurance policy.
-Please note that a National Park Pass is needed if you plan on driving your own vehicle and parking within Acadia National Park.
+Please note that a National Park Pass is needed if you plan to drive your own vehicle and park within Acadia National Park.

 Climate Change: Sea to Trees at Acadia National Park